Knowledge-informed Molecular Learning: A Survey on Paradigm Transfer: Knowledge-informed Paradigm Transfer

-\paragraph{From \texttt{Pred} to \texttt{MolPair} paradigm.} Contrastive methods construct pairwise augmented data to perform \texttt{MolPair}-based paradigm, which aims to force positive pairs to be closer and push negative pairs apart.
-One key component is to generate informative and diverse views from each data instance. ~\cite{DBLP:journals/corr/abs-2106-04509} propose a bioisosteres substitution method, where domain knowledge guides the graph augmentation process such that variation is introduced without changing molecular semantics.
-KCL~\cite{DBLP:journals/corr/abs-2112-00544} constructs a Chemical Element KG based on Periodic Table of Elements, and then augments the original molecular graph under the guidance of this KG.
-It helps to establish associations between atoms that have common attributes but are not directly connected by bonds.
-Apart from leveraging domain knowledge to improve the graph augmentation process, CKGNN~\cite{DBLP:journals/corr/abs-2103-13047} selects positive pairs based on fingerprint similarity, aiming to learn from the molecular fingerprint space and build chemical domain knowledge understanding into the output embedding space.
+Contrastive methods construct pairwise augmented data to perform \textsc{MolPair}-based paradigm, which aims to make positive pairs closer and negative pairs further apart.
+An important aspect is generating diverse and informative views from each data instance.
+A bioisosteres substitution method is proposed in~\cite{DBLP:journals/corr/abs-2106-04509}, utilizing domain knowledge to guide the graph augmentation process, introducing variation while preserving molecular semantics.
+KCL~\cite{DBLP:conf/aaai/FangZYZD0Q0FC22} builds a Chemical Element KG based on the Periodic Table of Elements and augments the original molecular graph using this knowledge.
+This helps to establish connections between atoms that share common characteristics but are not directly linked by bonds.
+Expanding on it, KANO~\cite{fang2023knowledge} further introduces functional group prompts to stimulate the pre-trained model.
+In addition to leveraging domain knowledge to enhance the graph augmentation process, CKGNN~\cite{DBLP:journals/corr/abs-2103-13047} selects positive pairs based on fingerprint similarity, aiming to learn from chemical space and incorporate domain knowledge into the output embedding space.

-Predictive methods construct prediction tasks by exploiting the intrinsic properties of data.
-According to how they are constructed, they can be further merged to the following two categories.
+On the other hand, predictive methods use intrinsic properties of the data to construct prediction tasks, which can further be divided into the following two categories based on their construction techniques.